What is IPCrypt?

 • Uses the AES-XTS tweakable block cipher with a 16-byte tweak

-• Produces a 32-byte output (16-byte tweak + 16-byte ciphertext)
+• Produces a 32-byte output (16-byte ciphertext + 16-byte tweak)

-Comparison with Ad-hoc Mechanisms
+Comparison with Common Approaches

-Feature Ad-hoc Mechanisms IPCrypt
+Feature Common Approaches IPCrypt

 Real-World Applications